klaaspieter/Numeric/Pods/Nimble/README.md

 4 easy steps:

 1. Clone the Nimble repository
-2. Add Nimble.xcodeproj to the Xcode workspace for your project
+2. Add Nimble.xcodeproj to your test target
 3. Link Nimble.framework to your test target
 4. Start writing expectations!